tushargangurde2029/DevOps/AWS/Exercises/Load Balancer/solution_lb.md

 ### Create a Target Group (where you specify instances for your load balancer)
 Search Target Groups on your AWS Console.

-Now open Target Groups and click on Create a Target Group Give a name for your target group and let the all settings remain as it is.
+Now open Target Groups and click on Create a Target Group

+Give a name for your target group and let the all settings remain as it is.

 For Settings Refer the below image.

 Now click on next.
-After clicking Next choose the 2 Available instances and click on include as pending below.
+After clicking Next choose the 2 Available instances and click on include as pending refer the below Image.

 In review targets you can see 2 instances as shown in the image now click on Create a Target Group.

 Now you are ready to go to create a new application load balancer as your pre-requisites are completed.

 #### Create a Application Load Balancer (Which is our Main Goal)
 Go to your EC2 dashboard and search for load balancing ec2.

 Now open Load Balancers and click on Create a Load Balancer, after that choose Application load balancer and click on create.

 Give your Load Balancer Name.
 In Network mapping select all the subnets are available as shown in the image.
 (Select all the available subnets)

 Now select your security group and target group which we are created for the pre-requisites.

 Now click on Create Load Balancer.

-Once your load balancer state is active you can use your load balancer Now open the website with the help of DNS Name copy that URL and open it in new tab.
+Once your load balancer state is active you can use your load balancer

+Now open the website with the help of DNS Name copy that URL and open it in new tab.

 In the Below Image you can see with 1 URL we can visit 2 different websites hosted on 2 different machines.

 Follow For More Devops: -

 https://www.linkedin.com/in/devops-learning